mardesnic/des-trivia/README.md

-# Des-Trivia
+# Trivia

-Des-Trivia is a fun and engaging trivia app built with React and MUI Material.
+Trivia is a fun and engaging trivia app built with React and MUI Material.

 ## Features